-International F-1 visa applicants will receive notification of their acceptance to Suffolk County Community College and a SEVIS Form I-20 (Certificate of Eligibility for Nonimmigrant F-1 Status) from the International Student Office, after the international admission process is complete.
+F-1 visa applicants who meet all the application requirements will receive their acceptance packet to Suffolk County Community College and a SEVIS Form I-20 (Certificate of Eligibility for Nonimmigrant F-1 Status) from the International Student Office, after the process is complete.

 F-1 Student Visa Application Requirements